-The types of waste materials (metals) that will normally be received and processed at the site are not likely to result in the significant generation of odours.
-In the event that complaints are received relating to odours on site, the potential cause shall be investigated with details and the results of any investigations recorded on an Event Log and the site diary /log.

-Any waste materials containing non-permitted waste such as putrescible wastes (e.g. scrap metal load contaminated with canteen waste) will be rejected at the gate, recorded in the site diary log and an incident Event log raised.
+The types of materials that will be received and processed at the site are not likely to result in the significant generation of odours.
+In the event that complaints are received relating to odours on site, the potential cause shall be investigated with details and the results of any investigations recorded Evotix Event Log and the site diary /log.
+Any waste materials containing non-permitted waste such as putrescible wastes (e.g. scrap metal load contaminated with kitchen waste) will be rejected at the gate, recorded in the site diary log and a Evotix Event log raised.